EvolvingSysadmin/Domain-Enumeration/docs/Get-Port-Information.md

 Use Scapy to determine the port communications information of a given domain or IP address.
 Obtaining communications port information can help determine which services are being run from a domain or IP address.
 Enunmerating a domain's services helps to assess the security of those services.

 Only run Scapy against IP addresses that have given express permission to do so.
-Running the domain enumeration tool against websites without permission will likely break the terms of service for that domain.
+Running Scapy against websites without permission will likely break the terms of service for that domain.

 ## Prerequisites